 What Does an Art Hanging Handyman Actually Do?

-Gallery-style groupings are especially popular in open-concept great rooms throughout the area, and hanging them correctly requires more than a level and a nail.
-Proper spacing ratios, consistent visual weight distribution, and centering relative to furniture rather than the wall itself — these are the details that separate a polished result from one that quietly bothers you every time you walk past it.
-Our handyman brings both the tools and the trained eye that this kind of work demands.
+Gallery-style groupings are huge in open-concept great rooms here.
+Hanging them right takes more than a level.
+Proper spacing, visual weight distribution, centering relative to furniture not the wall itself.
+These details separate polished from something that bothers you every time you pass.
+Our handyman brings the tools and the eye that demands.

-The work also includes protecting your investment.
-That means using the right fasteners for the wall type, ensuring frames won't slip or shift over time, and knowing which finishes on expensive frames need extra care during installation.
-We also handle heavy pieces — those 60-pound mirrors or framed art collections that need multiple anchor points and precise weight distribution.
+We also protect what you own.
+Right fasteners for your wall type.
+Frames that won't slip or shift.
+Knowing which expensive frame finishes need extra care during install.
+We handle the heavy pieces too.
+Those 60-pound mirrors or framed art collections that need multiple anchor points and solid weight distribution.

 Why Scottsdale Homeowners Should Care About Doing This Right

-You didn't buy a home in Scottsdale to live with crooked artwork and wall damage.
-These homes appreciate because of the attention to detail — inside and out.
-A poorly hung gallery wall doesn't just look sloppy.
-It creates doubt.
-Is the rest of the home maintained this way?
-Are other things going to start falling apart?
+You didn't buy here to live with crooked artwork and wall damage.
+These homes hold value because of attention to detail.
+A sloppy gallery wall creates doubt.
+Is the rest maintained this way?
+Are other things going to fail?

-There's also the practical side.
-Drywall anchors rated for 25 pounds will fail under a 40-pound frame.
-Metal studs require completely different fasteners than wood studs.
-Stucco and plaster have almost no forgiveness — one wrong hole is permanent.
-And if you're renting out your home, or planning to sell in the next few years, the condition of your walls matters.
+The practical side matters too.
+Drywall anchors rated for 25 pounds fail under 40 pounds.
+Metal studs need completely different fasteners than wood.
+Stucco and plaster have no forgiveness.
+One wrong hole is permanent.
+Rental or selling soon?
+Wall condition matters.

 Practical Tips for Art Hanging (Before You Call a Pro)